CraryPrimitiveMan/awesome-with-star/awesome/CUTR-at-USF_awesome-transit.md

 ### Data

+Places to access collections of GTFS and other transit and multimodal data

+#### 3rd party GTFS URL directories
 - [Transitland](https://transit.land/) - Community editable list of many transit agency GTFS datasets.
 Also provides an API to access the data as JSON/GeoJSON and a playground to try out the data.
+- [TransitFeeds](http://transitfeeds.com/) - List of GTFS and [GTFS-RT](http://transitfeeds.com/search?q=gtfsrt) feeds.
+[Archives and validates](http://transitfeeds.com/p/capital-metro/24) the GTFS feeds and allows you to preview both [GTFS](http://transitfeeds.com/p/capital-metro/24/20151015) and [GTFS-RT](http://transitfeeds.com/p/capital-metro/495) through the browser.
+- [~~GTFS Data Exchange~~ (Deprecated)](http://www.gtfs-data-exchange.com/agencies) - Formerly the definitive directory of GTFS feed URLs.
+Shutdown in 2016.
+But 93 GB of data from 2008 to 2016 is available upon request.

+#### Transit agency data archives
 - [CapMetrics](https://github.com/scascketta/CapMetrics) - Historical vehicle locations for Austin's transit agency (CapMetro).
 Data is collected by [capmetricsd](https://github.com/scascketta/capmetricsd), a Go daemon. :star:14

+#### U.S. Federal Government
 - [National Transit Database](https://www.transit.dot.gov/ntd) - Information and statistics on the transit systems of the United States, run by the Federal Transit Administration.

-- [TransitFeeds](http://transitfeeds.com/) - List of GTFS and [GTFS-RT](http://transitfeeds.com/search?q=gtfsrt) feeds.
-[Archives and validates](http://transitfeeds.com/p/capital-metro/24) the GTFS feeds and allows you to preview both [GTFS](http://transitfeeds.com/p/capital-metro/24/20151015) and [GTFS-RT](http://transitfeeds.com/p/capital-metro/495) through the browser.
+#### Proprietary (non-standard) vendor APIs
+- [Transport API](https://www.transportapi.com/) - REST API for aggregated transit data for the United Kingdom.
+Fee-based access.
-- [TransLoc OpenAPI](https://market.mashape.com/transloc/openapi-1-2) - Real-time vehicle, route, stop, and arrival data for over 60 transit systems in the United States.
+- [TransLoc OpenAPI](https://market.mashape.com/transloc/openapi-1-2) - REST API for real-time vehicle, route, stop, and arrival data for over 60 transit systems in the United States that have purchased TransLoc's AVL hardware and software.
-- [GTFS Data Exchange](http://www.gtfs-data-exchange.com/agencies) - Used to be the definitive list of GTFS links.
-Shutdown in 2016.
-But 93G of data from 2008 to 2016 is available upon request.

-### APIs

-Software that provides an API to transit data.
+- [NextBus API](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf) - REST API for real-time vehicle, route, stop, and arrival data for agencies that have puchased NextBus's hardware and/or software.
 - [Navitia.io](http://www.navitia.io/) - REST API for journey planning, stop schedules, isocrhons and lot more on US and EU.
 [Navitia](https://github.com/CanalTP/navitia) is the opensource engine behind the live API.
+- [CityBikes](http://api.citybik.es) - REST API for aggregated bikeshare data from around the world.
+Powered by [pyBikes](https://github.com/eskerda/pybikes).

+### Software for Creating APIs

+Software that you can set up to provide an API to transit and multimodal data.

 - [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use [REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html).
+- [OpenTripPlanner](http://www.opentripplanner.org/) - An open source platform for multi-modal and multi-agency journey planning, as well as returning information about a multi-modal graph (using data sources such as GTFS and [OpenStreetMap](http://www.openstreetmap.org/)).
 - [TransitClock](http://thetransitclock.org) - Java application that can consume raw vehicle positions and generate prediction times in formats such as GTFS-realtime.
 Formerly known as "Transitime".
-- [pyBikes](https://github.com/eskerda/pybikes) - an API on worldwide bikeshare systems powering [CityBikes](http://api.citybik.es)   :star:308
-- [OpenTripPlanner](http://www.opentripplanner.org/) - An open source platform for multi-modal and multi-agency journey planning, as well as returning information about a multi-modal graph (using data sources such as GTFS and [OpenStreetMap](http://www.openstreetmap.org/)).
 - [Linked Connections](http://linkedconnections.org/) - An open-source, scalable intermodal route planning engine, which allows clients to execute the route planning algorithm (as opposed to the server).
 Uses GTFS data.
 - [TransiCast](http://www.transicast.com/) - Provides public transportation data for North America in a single, integrated call and response format.
 The data is provided in stream-parsable XML and JSON formats.
 Open-source on [Google Code](https://code.google.com/archive/p/rasa/).
 Hosted version at www.transitcast.com [requires payment](http://www.transicast.com/coststructure.html).
 - [gtfs-server](https://github.com/denysvitali/gtfs-server) - A web server, written in Rust that uses PostGIS as a backend to serve GTFS data via a HTTP endpoint :star:1
+- [Navitia](https://github.com/CanalTP/navitia) is the opensource engine behind the [Navitia.io](http://www.navitia.io/) live API.
+- [pyBikes](https://github.com/eskerda/pybikes) - Software powering [CityBikes](http://api.citybik.es) for worldwide bikeshare system info :star:308

 ### Agency Tools